APCSJava/SocketGames/README.md

 Access a running server from a remote shell or terminal by, for example, <b>telnet <i>server_ip_address tcp_port</i></b>.

-Two "games" are available as examples -- Echo and HiLo.
+Two "games" are available as examples -- Echo and HighLow.